Strip search phone call scam: The Mount Washington incident

-On April 9, 2004, a call was made to a McDonald's restaurant in Mount Washington, Kentucky.
+On 9 April 2004, a call was made to a McDonald's restaurant in Mount Washington, Kentucky.
 According to assistant manager Donna Summers, the caller identified himself as a policeman, "Officer Scott".
-The caller gave Summers a vague description of a slightly built young white woman with blonde hair, who was suspected of theft.
-Summers believed the description provided was that of Louise Ogborn, a then eighteen-year-old who was currently on duty at the restaurant.
+The caller gave Summers a vague description of a slightly built young white woman with dark hair, who was suspected of theft.
+Summers believed the description provided was that of Louise Ogborn, an eighteen-year-old who was currently on duty at the restaurant.

 The police impersonator demanded that Ogborn be searched at the restaurant because no officers were available at the moment to handle such a minor matter.
-Ogborn was brought into an office and ordered to remove her clothes, which Summers then placed in a bag and took to her car, as instructed.
+Ogborn was brought into an office and ordered to strip naked, with Summers placing the clothes in a bag and taking them to her car, as instructed.
 Ogborn then put on an apron to partially cover herself.
 Kim Dockery, another assistant manager, was present at that time; Dockery believed she was there as a witness to the search.

 Dockery left after an hour, and Summers told the caller that she needed to be working at the restaurant's counter.
 The caller then told Summers to bring in someone whom she trusted to assist with the investigation.
 Summers first asked Jason Bradley, one of the restaurant's cooks, to watch Ogborn.
 When the caller told Bradley to remove Ogborn's apron and describe her, Bradley refused but took no further action, leaving the office.
-Summers then called her own fiancé, Walter Nix, Jr. to help, who went to the restaurant and took over from Summers.
+Summers then called her own fiancé, Walter Nix Jr., to help, who went to the restaurant and took over from Summers.
 After being told that a police officer was on the phone, Nix could be seen obeying the caller's instructions for the next two hours.

 Nix removed the apron that Ogborn was wearing and ordered her to dance and perform jumping jacks while she was naked.
 Nix then ordered her to insert her fingers into her vagina and expose it to him as part of the "search".
 He also ordered her to sit on his lap and kiss him, and when she refused to do so, he spanked her until she promised to do so.
 The caller also spoke to Ogborn and demanded that she do as she was told or face worse punishment.
 Recalling the incident later, Ogborn said: "I was scared for my life."